avoneshen/av-react-website/README.md

 # Introduction

-This is the source code for my new and improved personal website.
+This is the source code for my new and improved [personal website](https://www.andrewvoneshen.com).

+If you have any issues or comments, please send me a note, or raise an issue here.

-## To Do
+## Coming Soon

-### Phase One
- - Fix all console errors
- - Homepage Images
- - Lint
+Here's a preview of what I have planned next for this site:

-### Phase Two
+### Projects API
  - Projects API on AWS
  - Refactored Projects page - dynamic contents, and more projects!
  - Better state, using Redux
- - Redesigned AboutMe & CSS
  - Dynamic Project List
- - Readme Writeup

 ## Acknowledgements